yonasBSD/ddoc/website/src/setup.md

 This creates:

-- a `.gitignore` file, which eases inclusion of your site in a git managed project
+- a `.gitignore` file, so that you don't commit the generated `site` directory
 - a `ddoc.hjson` file, holding the basic properties and navigation
 - a `src` folder, for your markdown files, CSS style sheets, scripts, and images